Operations Specialist Visa Sponsorship Jobs in Idaho

 Which companies sponsor visas for operations specialists in Idaho?

 Micron Technology in Boise is among the most active visa sponsors for operations roles in Idaho, given its large semiconductor manufacturing presence.
-HP Inc., Lamb Weston, and ON Semiconductor also have operations teams in the state with documented H-1B sponsorship histories.
+HP Inc., Lamb Weston, and ON Semiconductor also have operations teams in the state with documented H-1B visa sponsorship histories.
 Smaller logistics and agribusiness firms in the Treasure Valley occasionally sponsor as well, though less frequently than larger manufacturers.

 Which visa types are most common for operations specialist roles in Idaho?

 The H-1B is the most common visa category for operations specialists in Idaho when the role requires a bachelor's degree in a specific field such as industrial engineering, supply chain management, or business operations.
 The TN visa is an option for Canadian and Mexican nationals in qualifying occupations.
-Some employers also support O-1 petitions for candidates with demonstrated expertise, though this is less common for generalist operations roles.
+Some employers also support O-1 visa petitions for candidates with demonstrated expertise, though this is less common for generalist operations roles.

 Which cities in Idaho have the most operations specialist sponsorship jobs?